jlevon/zoom-lomax/README.md

-# zoom-lomax: download daily recordings
+# zoom-lomax: download Zoom recordings

-This is a very simple utility, designed to be run from cron daily, which will collect the day's "field recordings" from your Zoom acccount.
+This is a very simple utility, designed to be run from cron daily, which will collect "field recordings" from your Zoom acccount.

-It's currently hard-coded to download any files recorded on the day it runs (with respect to the timezone of the recording).
+It will download any recordings found in the last "days" days, as calculated with the meeting's local timezone.

 To use, populate ~/.zoom-lomax like this: